opensite-ai/opensite-ui/README.md

 - `className?: string` - Additional CSS classes for container
 - `contentClassName?: string` - Additional CSS classes for content area

+**Default Styles:**
+- Background uses theme background color for proper contrast
+- Generous padding (p-6 on mobile, p-12 on desktop) for spacious feel
+- Proper viewport spacing (my-12 on mobile, my-20 on desktop)
+- Close button with circular background that maintains shape on all screen sizes
+- Smooth framer-motion animations with backdrop blur

 ### PageHeroBanner

 Hero banner component with image or video background support.